Event Dates

 - This “Paris of the East” has long been known as a gay center of Eastern Europe.
 Budapest is made up of two parts – Buda and Pest – the Danube river separates the two.
 Pest is considered the buzzing side of the city, while Buda is a lot calmer and more residential.
 Pest is the go-to place for nightlife!

-- There is no single gay neighborhood, but most gay-popular bars and clubs can be found in Pest in the 5th, 6th, 7th, and 9th districts, many within walking distance of one another.
+- Most gay-popular bars and clubs can be found in Pest in the 5th, 6th, 7th, and 9th districts, many within walking distance of one another.
 Stay in the Casati Budapest Hotel with differently styled rooms, in a quite location yet close to the buzz of the city.

 Here are our editors top choices for hotels in the city.
 These venues will keep you close to all gay bars and clubs, and a short trip to the best Christmas markets.